PatrickJS/PatrickJS-starter/README.md

  │   │   ├──app.ts                         * App.ts: a simple version of our App component components
  │   │   └──bootstrap.ts                   * entry file for app
  │   │
- │   ├──bindings/                          * where common files used throughout our app │   │   ├──location_bindings.ts           * injectables to change the Router location Strategy │   │   └──change_detection_bindings.ts   * injectables to change Angular's Change Detection Strategy
- │   │
  │   ├──public/                            * static assets are served here │   │   ├──lib/                           * static libraries
  │   │   │   └──es6-shim.js                * ignore this file.
 This is needed to polyfill the browser to for ES6 features to similarly